Shape-induced pairing of spheroidal squirmers: Theory

 In this work, we develop a framework to study the consequences of particle shape and non-axisymmetry of the surface slip for interactions between interfacially-driven microswimmers.
-Analytical predictions in a far-field, ``point-particle'' model are supported by numerical calculations using the squirmer model.
-We show that both non-spherical shape and non-axisymmetry are necessary conditions to form stable ``head-to-head'' bound pairs.
+We develop analytical predictions in a far-field, ``point-particle'' model, building on the Saintillan-Shelley kinetic theory of microswimmers \cite{saintillan2007orientational,saintillan2008,Saintillan13,lushi2013modeling}.
+Our analytical predictions are supported by high resolution numerical calculations using the squirmer model, which resolve the finite size of the particle and near-field hydrodynamic interactions.
+We show that both non-spherical shape and breaking of the axisymmetry are necessary conditions to form stable ``head-to-head'' bound pairs.
 These immotile bound states are held together by (far-field) hydrodynamic interactions.
 Similarly, we find that motile ``head-to-tail'' bound pairs can be stable only when the particles are non-spherical (although they can be axisymmetric.)
 Overall, we find good agreement between theory and numerics, suggesting that our framework offers a promising approach for studying self-organization in hetereogeneous active suspensions.